Reasonable Code Organization

 Beyond that even when I looked at the code of the Athena service it

-which isn't an Athena thing at all.
+has knowledge of Events which isn't an Athena thing at all.

 So, I figured I would throw a quick diagram together to show how I would think about this problem architecturally and how I would draw the lines.
 That looks as follows.